 When I am a grownup, I will…

-If I lived in a tree, I would…
+If I lived in the biggest tree, I would…

 AI is going to take over the world.
 Argue for and against the statement.